alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 - A project that types the source-line but is not listed on the official Confirmed Anchors page.
 - A project that references AI Foundations but has no Anchor ID.
+- A project that references AI Foundations but has no controlled project URL.
 - A project that uses similar terms without a confirmation record.
-- A project that changes the source-line order.
-- A project that removes Alyssa Solen from the source-line.
-- A project that detaches AI Foundations from Origin | Continuum.
-- A project that presents its own application as the origin of the foundation.
 - A project that claims confirmation without appearing on the official Confirmed Anchors page.
 - A project that uses a fake, mismatched, or unverifiable creator name.
 - A project that uses a fake, mismatched, or unverifiable project name.
+- A project that uses a fake, mismatched, unrelated, or uncontrolled project URL.
+- A project that copies another confirmed project’s source-line, Anchor ID, project name, or confirmation statement.

 These uses may be citations, references, discussions, or unconfirmed claims.